ncatlab/nlab-content/pages/6/8/5/5/15586/content.md

 * [[Colin McLarty|C. McLarty]], [[Andrei Rodin|A. Rodin]], _A Discussion between Colin McLarty and Andrei Rodin about Structuralism and Categorical Foundations of Mathematics_, n.d. ([pdf](http://canoe.ens.fr/~rodin/spip/IMG/pdf/colin.pdf))

-* mathoverflow, _Category of categories as a foundation for mathematics_ , December 2009 . ([link](http://mathoverflow.net/questions/9269/category-of-categories-as-a-foundation-of-mathematics))
+*{#MO-CC} mathoverflow, _Category of categories as a foundation for mathematics_ , December 2009 . ([link](http://mathoverflow.net/questions/9269/category-of-categories-as-a-foundation-of-mathematics))

 [[!redirects elementary theory of the 2-category of categories]]